Department of Health and Human Services (HHS), Centers for Medicare & Medicaid Services (CMS).

 CONTESTING RECORD PROCEDURES:

-To contest a record, the subject individual should contact the system manager named above, and reasonably identify the record and specify the information to be contested.
-The individual should state the corrective action sought and the reasons for the correction with supporting justification.
-(These procedures are in accordance with Department regulation 45 CFR 5b.7)
+Individuals seeking to contest the content of information about them in this system should follow the same instructions indicated under “Notification Procedure.”
+The request should: Reasonably identify the record and specify the information being contested; state the corrective action sought; and provide the reasons for the correction, with supporting justification.
+(These procedures are in accordance with HHS regulations at 45 CFR 5b.7.)

 RECORD SOURCE CATEGORIES:

 The RAD-V will contain individually identifiable enrollment and demographic information, claims and encounter information and enrollees' medical records provided by issuers of risk adjustment covered plans.
 The issuers will provide the information as requested by CMS or a contractor on CMS' behalf.

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT:

 CMS Senior Official for Privacy, Centers for Medicare & Medicaid Services.

 BILLING CODE 4120-03-P